St. Patrick's Episcopal Day School

 Physical Education classes dedicate part of each lesson on the development of proper motor skills, exercise, fitness, and setting personal goals.
 Each class also introduces and reinforces skills and rules of games that enable students to participate.
 In addition, the development of proper social skills are woven into every lesson and include an emphasis on teamwork, communication, honesty, etiquette, and good sportsmanship.

-The St. Patrick’s Spanish program introduces children from grades K-6 to the Spanish language and its cultural origins.
+Spanish program introduces children from grades K-6 to the Spanish language and its cultural origins.
 By using developmentally appropriate methods in each grade level, students are taught everything from basic conversational phrases to how to conjugate verbs.
 We utilize multiple creative methods, such as the use of songs, puppetry, games, videos, storytime, written work, art, and projects, often integrating lessons children are studying in their homerooms.

 Our Spanish program also includes cultural lessons and takes the children on “virtual trips” around the world where they learn about the food, traditions, and holidays that make up the Latino world.
 The goal of our program is to create life long enthusiastic language learners that are excited to continue their language journey into middle school, high school and beyond.

-The St. Patrick’s School is committed to preparing our students for an information driven, technology-rich world.
+School is committed to preparing our students for an information driven, technology-rich world.
 We believe that technology is more than a device.
 It is a powerful tool that can enhance learning when integrated appropriately into all disciplines.
 Our teachers use technology to supplement and enrich their teaching while K-6 students learn application skills that support curricular goals and reinforce the content of grade-level coursework.
 Common goals at each grade level include fostering a climate of exploration and discovery, as well as expanding the students’ scope of learning beyond the classroom walls.

-All students use Apple computers in our state-of-the-art Computer Lab. iPads and age appropriate learning applications are in homeroom classrooms, with a one-to- one iPad program in our sixth grade.
+All students use Apple computers in our state-of-the-art computer lab. iPads and age appropriate learning applications are in homeroom classrooms, with a one-to- one iPad program in our sixth grade.

 Students learn digital tools, keyboarding, research skills, coding and create original works using Microsoft Word, Powerpoint, and Excel each week.
 Lessons are tied to grade level curriculum.
 In addition, our digital citizenship curriculum at each grade level addresses ethical and responsibility issues with respect to the use of technology.